Matlih/IMPACT-COMEX-bin/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## 🏛️ System Architecture
-This repository contains the localized vision pipeline for the IMPACT-COMEX Smart Bin.
+This repository contains the localized vision pipeline for the ShellWise Smart Bin.
 To ensure real-time physical actuation and minimal power draw, the system utilizes the `YOLOv11n` (Nano) architecture.
 This allows for high-throughput inference directly on constrained edge devices (Raspberry Pi 4) without requiring continuous cloud compute.

 ### Data Engineering & Provenance
 The model was fine-tuned specifically for the detection of Polyethylene Terephthalate (PET) plastics to facilitate automated recycling sorting.